Noor-3li/Inventory-Stock-Management-System/README.md

-**Inventory & Stock Management System**
+# Inventory & Stock Management System

-A full-stack web application for managing products, categories, and suppliers using the MERN stack with authentication and role-based access control.
+A full-stack web application for managing products, categories, and suppliers using the **MERN stack**, with authentication and role-based access control.

-**Overview**
+## 📌 Overview

 The Inventory & Stock Management System provides a centralized platform for managing inventory operations.
-It uses role-based access control (RBAC) to ensure that each user can access only the features and operations assigned to their role.
+It uses **Role-Based Access Control (RBAC)** to ensure that each user can access only the features and operations assigned to their role.

-**Key Features**
+## ✨ Key Features

 - User authentication and authorization
 - Role-based access control